 NQCC is supported by a Management Committee, one part-time Coordinator, and an incredible team of volunteers.
 Read on to get to know some of the people behind our organisation!

-Crystal Falknau - Community Campaigner
+Crystal Falknau - Coordinator

-Management Committee (2020)
+Management Committee (2023/24)

-Peter Hanley - President
+Peter Hanley - Vice President

 Peter Hanley has lived in North Queensland for more than 30 years.
 His interests include human rights, social justice, sustainability and community development, with a particular penchant for creative performances to educate and inform.
 Peter is also a convenor of the Amnesty International Townsville branch and writes a blog, "True North".

-John Connell - Secretary
+Amaya Hytch - Secretary